razak17/razak17/README.md

 I am a full stack software developer.
 I enjoy writing backends in node and golang.
 I also enjoy writing automation scripts in python.
-I am currently learning rust, you know, because its blazingly fast.

 ### 🔧 Languages / Tools